GathunguAlex/Artticals/README.md

   + Returns the magazine for that given article

 ### Magazine
 A magazine is initialized with a name as a string and a category as a string.
-The name of the magazine and the category it falls under **can be** changed after being initialized.
+The name of the magazine and the category of the magazine **can be** changed after being initialized.

 + `Magazine#name`
   + Returns the name of this magazine